-The OfficeServ 7030 voice mail/auto attendant is included with every OfficeServ 7030 system as a license feature.
-It is embedded in the main system program and provides up to 2 ports of voice mail processing.
+The OfficeServ 7200-S voice mail/auto attendant is included with every OfficeServ 7200-S system as a standard feature.
+It is embedded in the main system program and provides 6 ports of voice processing.
 Because it is embedded into the system it provides such features as one touch call record, answering machine emulation, and voice mail box administration with interactive keyset displays.
 See Unified Voicemail.

-The OfficeServ 7030 system uses MGI channels (VoIP) at G.726 compression to communicate with the embedded voice mail application.
+The OfficeServ 7200-S system uses MGI channels (VoIP) at G.726 compression to communicate with the embedded voicemail application.
 Stations can call forward to a voice mail.
 Keyset users can press one button to retrieve messages from the voice mail system.
 A Voice Mail Transfer key permits keyset users to easily transfer a caller directly to an individual voice mail box without navigating through menus.